For urgent consular assistance call

 If your passport is lost or stolen, tell the Australian Government as soon as possible:

-The currency of Serbia is the Serbian Dinar (RSD).
+Serbia's currency is the Serbian Dinar (RSD).
 You can't change it outside Serbia.

-On arrival, you'll need to declare currency and valuables with a value of 10,000 euros or equivalent.
+On arrival, you'll need to declare currency and valuables with 10,000 euros or equivalent value.
 Valuables may include:

 Make sure you get a copy from customs officials.
 You'll need the declaration form when you leave Serbia.